emleddin/comp-chem-website/pages/other_skills/Otherguide-lichem-tg-setup.md

 parameters amber99.prm
 ```

-{% include note.html content="You can edit generate one key file named
+{% include note.html content="You can generate one key file named
 `tinker.key` and update the information therein, but for the purposes of
 this explanation, every key file with new information will be explicitly
 named." %}